Trees in Middle-earth

+"A deep feeling for trees"

+In a 1955 letter to his publisher, Tolkien wrote "I am (obviously) much in love with plants and above all trees, and always have been; and I find human mistreatment of them as hard to bear as some find ill-treatment of animals".
+The Tolkien scholar Matthew Dickerson wrote "It would be difficult to overestimate the importance of trees in the writings of J. R. R. Tolkien."

-Saguaro and Thacker comment that Tolkien clearly loved trees; he was often photographed with them, such as with the large black pine in the Oxford Botanic Garden.
+Tolkien's biographer John Garth writes that "A deep feeling for trees is Tolkien's most distinctive response to the natural world."
+The Tolkien scholars Shelley Saguaro and Deborah Cogan Thacker comment that Tolkien clearly loved trees; he was often photographed with them, such as with the large black pine in the Oxford Botanic Garden.
 The "mythical mallorn" tree may be magical: but for Tolkien, all trees were, they write, in some sense "magical".
 Dickerson adds that Tolkien used a tree as a picture of his own subcreation in Leaf by Niggle; and when his friend C. S. Lewis died, he applied the picture to himself, writing that he felt "like an old tree that is losing all its leaves one by one: this feels like an axe-blow near the roots".

-Ents

-Fangorn forest is the realm of Treebeard (also called Fangorn), a tree-giant or Ent (from the Old English for "giant"), one of the oldest living things, or actually the oldest living thing, in Middle-earth.
-The Ents are tree-herds; they look much like trees, though they have branch-like arms, root-like legs, faces, and the ability to move and speak.
-Among their charges are the Huorns, which are either trees in the process of becoming animated, or Ents that are reverting to becoming treelike.
+The flowers and plants of Middle-earth are used for the realistic subcreation of a secondary world.
+In Dinah Hazell's view, this at once serves a "narrative function, provides a sense of place, and enlivens characterization".